lukeswitz/WiFi-RemoteID/README.md

   - Tracks movement paths automatically with unique color markers (derived from device MAC addresses).
   - Offers intuitive controls such as alias management, locking onto markers, and color customization.
 - **Stale Data Management:** Automatically removes markers and paths if no new data is received within 5 minutes.
-- **Logging & Export:** Saves each detection to a CSV file and continuously updates a KML file for offline analysis.
+- **Logging & Export:** Prints JSON to serial with heartbeat monitor.
+Saves each detection to a CSV file and continuously updates a KML file for offline analysis.
 - **Serial Port Selection:** Presents a user-friendly interface to select the correct USB serial port for ESP32 connection.

 ---